 In the news: New York Times: Solving a Pandemic Puzzle: Inside the Return to Sports for a Power 5 Program.
 At the University of California, Berkeley, athletes, coaches and administrators face the most complicated puzzle in sports: the return to college athletics.
 They are allowing The Times an inside look at their journey's ups and downs.
 (Sept.
 2, 2020)

 We encourage all interested applicants to watch this short video that describes the Primary Care Sports Medicine Fellowship Program.

-However, we will be offering two virtual Info/Q&A session, and welcome your attendance to learn more about the UCSF PCSM Fellowship.
+We will be offering two virtual Info/Q&A sessions in August and welcome your attendance to learn more about the UCSF PCSM Fellowship.

-Both sessions will be hosted by Program Director Dr. Cindy Chang, along with PCSM Fellowship faculty.
-Three breakout rooms will allow for Q&A with UCSF Faculty, UC Berkeley Faculty, and with current Fellow Dr. Ginger Cupit, respectively.
+Both sessions will be hosted by Program Director Dr. Cindy Chang, along with PCSM Fellowship faculty and current Fellow Dr. Pete DeJong.

 Note that inability to attend will in no way disadvantage your application or hinder full consideration of your candidacy.
 These sessions are intended to be strictly informational.

-We look forward to meeting you virtually this fall!
+We look forward to meeting you virtually during our fall Q&A sessions!

 Cindy J. Chang, M.D., FACSM, FAMSSM